-In order to ship the high activity of 60Co selected for disposal a large shield was required to provide adequate shielding to keep the contact dose rate below 200mr/hr which is the threshold between contact handled and remote handled waste at NTS.
+In order to ship the large amount of 60Co that was selected for disposal a large shield was required to provide adequate shielding in an attempt to keep the contact dose rate below 200mr/hr which is the threshold between contact handled and remote handled waste.
 An unloaded and disused J.L.
 Shepherd and Associates (JLS) model 109C irradiator shield collected from one of the recovery sites was utilized as a shield.
-Consisting of lead and depleted uranium cladding, the shield was chosen due to its rating to hold 177.6 TBq of 60Co with <4.0mr/hr dose rate at 5cm.
+Consisting of lead and depleted uranium cladding, the shield was chosen due to its rating to hold 177.6 TBq of 60Co with ≤4.0mr/hr dose rate at 5cm.
 In addition, the irradiation chamber within the shield of the 109C is 198 cubic inches, providing enough volume to house the 155 sources selected for disposition.
-The sources were moved in the hot cell at the OSRP interim storage facility in Texas.
+The sources were moved in the hot cell at the OSRP interim storage facility in San Antonio (South West Research Institute or SwRI).
 All of the 155 sources were unloaded from the 18 device shields, the sources verified by OSRP and LLNL personnel, and placed within the JLS 109C shield.
-Upon packaging, contact dose rates were measured on the shield loaded with the 119.72 TBq and were well below the 200 mr/hr required for remote handled packages.
+Upon packaging, contact dose rates were measured on the shield loaded with the 119.72 TBq and were well below the 200mr/hr required for remote handled packages.